About Sunnhordland Museum

 Sunnhordland Museum have regional museum responsibilities for all eight municipalities in Sunnhordland (Austevoll, Bømlo, Etne, Fitjar, Kvinnherad, Stord, Sveio and Tysnes).
 The museum also owns a historic site in Ølen, Vindafjord.

-Our museum has an important task as «memory bank» for a total region.
+Our museum has an important task as «memory bank» for the region.
 That means that we document our regional history through collection, preservation, research and dissemination.

-Documentation of some of the artefacts from our vast collection can be seen here: Sunnhordland museum at DigitalMuseum.
+Documentation of some of the objects from our vast collection can be seen here: Sunnhordland museum at DigitalMuseum.

 The museum shall promote the important interest in gaining knowledge about the past, and in particular stimulate children and young people’s interest in the local history.
 Sunnhordland museum is responsible for sites and yards in six municipalities in Sunnhordland.

-The museum administers 49 antiquarian buildings, a large object collection, and photographic and private archival collections.
-We work with many historic epoques, streching from the Middle Ages on Halsnøy monastery, the traditional peasant culture and early industrialization in boat construction, mining and canning industry, up to today’s modern mechanical shipping and petroleum industries.
+The museum administers 41 antiquarian buildings, a large object collection, and photographic and private archival collections.
+We work with many historic epoques, streching from the Middle Ages on Halsnøy abbey, the traditional peasant culture and early industrialization in boat construction and canning industry, up to today’s modern mechanical shipping and petroleum industries.

 Do you want to learn more og visit one of our sites?
 Please contact us.